 What to look for in on-page SEO analysis

-Not only does optimising your website take a chunk of time to carry-out, it also takes a while for all the search engine bots to crawl and rank it accordingly.
-According to Google, it can take up to six-months to rank a website, this doesn’t mean on-page SEO isn’t any less worth it though.
+Not only does optimising your website take a chuck of time to carry out, it also takes a while for all the search engine bots to crawl and rank it accordingly.
+According to Google, it can take up to six-months to rank a website, this doesn’t mean on-page SEO is any less worth it though.

-There are two main factors you should use to check your SEO is working (after those anxious six-months), which include:
+There are two main pieces of data you should use to check your SEO is working (after those anxious six-months), which include:

 - Keyword rankings